Cluster analysis is a statistical method used to identify and group similar data points together while also highlighting differences between groups.

-What is the purpose of clustering?
+- What is the purpose of clustering datasets?

-What are the different types of clustering?
+- What are the different types of clustering and when do you use them?

-What is a cluster analysis?
+- What are the characteristics of a good cluster analysis?

 Cluster analysis is a type of unsupervised classification, meaning it doesn’t have any predefined classes, definitions, or expectations up front.
 It’s a statistical data mining technique used to cluster observations similar to each other but unlike other groups of observations.